 To make the most of your next trip to Utah, consider picking one or two signature hikes and building a vacation around that area.
-If the byways are calling, you'll also find Road to Mighty® road trip recommendations associated with each hike.
-Oh, and always carry plenty of water when hiking the arid, high-country desert of Southern Utah, along with snacks, sunscreen
+If the byways are calling, you'll also find road trip itineraries associated with each hike.
+Oh, and always carry plenty of water when hiking the arid, high-country desert of Southern Utah, along with snacks, sunscreen and appropriate hiking shoes.

 These landscapes are becoming as familiar as Monument Valley to cinephiles thanks to Hollywood’s ongoing love affair with them.
 The scenic drive up S.R.
 128 along the Colorado River is your introduction to Fisher Towers, a cluster of soaring sandstone towers on BLM land northeast of Moab.
 After a short drive on a graded dirt road, you’ll park at a trailhead and primitive campground among big-wall climbers.
 Look for them as tiny dots on their ascents up the jagged monoliths as you rise and descend along the rugged contours of the eroding landscape.
 Highlights along the hiking trail include Titan (the tallest of the towers), views to Castleton Tower and a culminating panorama that must be very near the end of the earth.